bUnit-dev/bUnit/docs/readme.md

 2. Suggest tweaks to the library's API or assertion helpers (create issue).

-3. Find a bug or mistake in the library, create an issue, or even better, send in a pull request.
+3. Found a bug or mistake in the library, create an issue, or even better, send in a pull request.

 4. Help with documentation and/or good examples.
-If you figured out a elegant way to test a scenario, share it through an issue, or add it to the samples project (pull request), or add it to the documentation (pull request).
+If you figured out an elegant way to test a scenario, share it through an issue, or add it to the samples project (pull request), or add it to the documentation (pull request).